Take a break

 Depending on the tasks you have, maybe you spread them out next year so there is one task per quarter or every couple of months.

-“We have most of the year to tweak financial plans if need be,” says Lisa Eitzel, executive director, financial planning.
+“We have most of the year to tweak financial plan if need be,” says Lisa Eitzel, executive director, financial planning.
 “You don’t have to make your financial checklist into an overwhelming New Year’s resolution that you may end up breaking.”

 Review the table below to help prioritize necessary year-end tasks.